mdibl/biocore_documentation/bioinformatics/online_resources/intro_to_ncbi.md

 ---
 title: Introduction to NCBI
-author: Nathaniel Maki
+author: "Nathaniel Maki"
 organization: MDIBL Computational Core
-date: May 17th, 2020
+date: "May 23rd"
 ---
 # Introduction to NCBI
 ## Learning Objectives

 * Acquire a basic understanding of the NCBI website, its resources, and its most commonly used utilities/tools